 In the event that a decision or action on the part of the organization (northern and southern Sections) becomes necessary, and it is impossible or impractical to gather the organization together, it shall be the obligation of the executive committee to make said decisions or to take actions on behalf of the entire organization.
 As a result of a majority vote, the executive committee shall report such decisions or action to the body of the whole at its next regular meeting and/ or by email.
 Matters that pertain to either the northern or southern sections will be handled by their respective executive board in the same manner as the organization.

-Those members who are directors or assistant directors as reported to the Board of Registered Nursing, may serve as elected officers of the organization.
+Those members who are directors as reported to the Board of Registered Nursing, may serve as elected officers of the organization.
+Assistant Directors may volunteer to hold committee chair positions and are appointed according to interest by the executive officers.
 New officers shall be announced at the appropriate meeting of the north and of the south.
 Officers shall assume their offices as of July 1st of the year elected.
 The officers shall include a president, president elect, vice-president, secretary, and treasurer.
 The officers shall be elected by majority vote.
 Each section will determine the term of office for the executive board.
 No one school shall have a majority representation on the Executive Board.

 Each section, north and south, is a separate financial entity; each having its own federal tax ID number and filing its own tax returns.
 The sections do not co-mingle budgetary funds, and each is responsible for its own financial dealings.
 In that regard, the sections mutually agreed to indemnify, defend, and hold harmless each other, their boards, officers, and agents, individually and collectively, from and against all claims, liabilities, obligations and causes of action, of whatever kind, arising in any manner whatsoever, out of, or in connection with, any financial dealings of their respective section, for the active negligence and willful acts or omissions of their boards, officers, and agents.